tmcclintock/SurveyVisualiser/README.md

 # TOM's TODO notes for his fork.
-- add in an example rockstar snapshot data file
+- Convert the example rockstar snapshot data into npy form from .txt

 # Visualising Galaxy Surveys